tomwechsler/Windows_Subsystem_for_Linux/README.md

 # Windows Subsystem for Linux

-Everything about Windows Subsystem for Linux!
+Everything about Windows Subsystem for Linux (WSL 2)!